 Areas to look at include:

-Taxpayers who were looking to minimize their tax liability, of course, had dozens of tools at their disposal before the new year hit, including potentially deferring income, accelerating deductions, or selling off losing stocks to offset capital gains — a concept known as tax-loss harvesting.
+Taxpayers who were looking to minimize their tax liability, of course, had dozens of tools at their disposal before the New Year hit, including potentially deferring income, accelerating deductions, or selling off losing stocks to offset capital gains — a concept known as tax-loss harvesting.
 But those opportunities abruptly ended on Dec.
-31 for the 2018 tax-filing season.
+31 for the 2019 tax-filing season.

 “There were a whole host of tax moves you could make before the end of the year,” said Paul Morrone, a certified public account and financial planner for U.S. Wealth Management in North Haven, Connecticut, in an interview.
 “Most have expired, but not all.”